 Stepdaughter of accused Texoma doctor found dead in Dallas

-The mysterious death of a 17-year-old girl adds a tragic new twist to the story of Dr. Howard Gregg Diamond.
+The mysterious death of a 17-year-old girl adds a tragic new twist to the story of Dr. Howard Gregg Diamond, who was jailed on federal charges after being linked to at least seven overdose deaths.

 Home